trambarhq/relaks-django-data-source/README.md

 ### abbreviatedFolderContents

 A boolean value indicating whether objects in directory listings are always different from those fetched individually.
-Normally, when you ask for a single object, the data source will check to see if the object can be found in an existing directory query.
+Normally, when you ask for a single object, the data source will check to see if the object can be found in a cached directory query.
 For example, it'll check queries on `/articles/` when you request `/articles/5/`.
 This behavior would lead to erroneous results if objects in a directory listing only contains a subset of their properties.
 Setting `abbreviatedFolderContents` to `true` disables it completely.

 You can also flag queries as abbreviated selectively.